 The legal structure of the business is a decision that has to be made very early and has far-reaching consequences as soon as you make it.
 It has implications that reach as far as your accounting, your taxes, questions of who actually owns the company, and much more.

-From LLC to LLP to sole proprietorship, there are many different legal structures and choosing the wrong one can be disastrous.
+From PLC, LLC to LLP to a sole proprietorship, there are many different legal structures and choosing the wrong one can be disastrous.
 For instance, if you want as much asset protection as possible, then starting out as a sole proprietorship can be a significant obstacle.
 As such, it’s always a good decision to find a mentor or to work with a consultant who can help you find the right structure for your business.

 To help with the accounting

 Every business owner needs to be, in some part, the bookkeeper.
 You need to have a decent understanding of your finances, your cash flow, your accounts payable and receivable.
 Otherwise, it’s simply too easy to lose track of the money, to spend too much, invest too little, and end up getting the business in some serious hot water.

 It’s a mistake to think that accountants are just bookkeepers that handle all of this for you.
 They are highly educated, highly trained individuals who can offer legal advice on how to protect your monetary assets.
 For instance, when it comes to tax season, they play a vital role in helping you plan your approach, whether you want to be conservative with your tax exemptions to avoid the risk of an audit or you want to save as much as possible.

 To gain some marketing expertise

 Just as you need to be, in some part, a bookkeeper, you must also be, in some part, a salesperson.
 You have to understand the needs of your audience and how your products or services speak directly to their pain points.
 However, when it comes to communicating with them as effectively as possible with the aim of converting them into customers and clients, that can be more difficult.